spolu/warp/README.md

 #### `warp` is not a fork of tmux

-`warp` is not a fork of tmux[0] and is not a terminal emulator (though we might eventually get to terminal emulation to enhance the user experience).
+`warp` is not a fork of tmux[0] and is not a terminal emulator (for now).
 It really simply multiplexes stdin/stdout to raw ptys between host and clients.
 For that reason, if you connect to a warp already running a GUI-like application (tmux, vim, htop, ...) it might take time or host interactions for the GUI-like application to visually reconstruct properly client-side.

 In particular, since `warp` does not emulate the terminal it cannot reformat or truncate the output of the host terminal to fit client terminal windows which